-If the count of relative strengths (bullet points above) is taken as a measure, the 200D emerges as the winner of the contest (14 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 200D comes out slightly ahead of the RX10 III (14 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs Sony RX10 III